microprediction/monteprediction/TFRO.md

 ## Ways you can help me by not helping me
 - Not asking me if I've considered using AI in my business.
 - Not asking me if I need consultants.
 - Not replying to the link I sent you with "what is this link?".
 It's a link.
+You discover what it goes to when you click on it.
+(You cannot imagine how often I've got this question).
 - Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a complete stranger.
-- Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or a question like "Are you findings that ...".
+- Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
 This will make me want to strangle you.
+Do you marketing people really think anyone likes these lame attempts at positioning / manipulation?
 - Not offering a limited time trial of anything at all, ever.

 ## Ways you can actually help me